peterhinch/micropython-async/TUTORIAL.md

 concurrently are defined as coroutines instantiated with ``async def``.

-At the time of writing the ``__await__`` special method (to create an awaitable class) is not supported but a workround is described below.
+At the time of writing the ``__await__`` special method (to create an awaitable class) is not supported but a workround is described in section 4.1.

 For timing asyncio uses floating point values of seconds.
 The uasyncio ``sleep`` method accepts floats (including sub-second values) or integers.
 For